 DEGREES of FEAR & ANGER

-We can use the temperature chart below to help stay aware of what we’re feeling, which is often driven by what we’re thinking, since together they directly effect how we act (T.E.A).
+We can use the temperature chart below to stay aware of what we’re feeling, mainly driven by what we’re thinking, since the combination directly effects how we act (TEA)

-• Whenever possible, especially around people we don’t know, are not close to, or who are unhealthy (active addicts & other narcissists), it’s self-protective & appropriate to only show how we feel on the outside of this Emotion Circle, because they are milder.
+• Whenever possible, especially around people we don’t know, are not close to, or who are unhealthy (active addicts & other narcissists), it’s self-protective & appropriate to only show how we feel on the outside of the Emotion Circle 🔽, because the reactions are milder.

-ALSO, if we do let out how we feel from the center of the circle, it can influence others to become reactive too, as a result of echoing our feelings (via mirror neurons), so that when we:
+ALSO, if we do let out how we actually feel –from the center of the circle (intense) – it can influence others to become reactive too, as a result of echoing our feelings (via mirror neurons), so that when we:

-• get enraged, others may also become angry
+• get enraged, others may also get angry

 • feel depressed, others can get ‘down’,